ilsundal/ncollections/README.md

 ### NativeMap

-The NativeMap is a thin wrapper around [JavaScript's built-in Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) and adapts it to the ncollections framework.
+A NativeMap is a thin wrapper around [JavaScript's built-in Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) and adapts it to the ncollections framework.
 NativeMap is (slightly) faster than HashMap but is based on == equality and thus does not support *equals* and *hashCode* methods.

 To instantiate a NativeMap: